Herring-UGAECSE-2920/Class-Instructions/README.md

 Auto Calibrate determines the mechanical limits of the plotter using X and Y endstop limit switch inputs.

 Paper Pen Position Calibrate determines the fixed paper home position which is used as a reference for valid paper x/y cooridinates.
-In general if your plotter attempts to draw past the paper, this calibration is should stop this from happening.
+In general if your plotter attempts to draw past the paper, this calibration must stop this from happening.

 Before beginning the Math Mode, you should implement the auto-calibration feature and the Paper Pen Position required for determining the plotter and paper limits.